denodrivers/postgres/docs/README.md

 }
 ```

-Behind the scenes, `deno-postgres` will replace the variables names in your
+Behind the scenes, `deno-postgres` will replace the variable names in your
 query for Postgres-readable placeholders making it easy to reuse values in
 multiple places in your query